ElementTheory/docker/README.md

-# docker
+# Custom DockerFiles
-dockerfiles to generate images for deep learning and general development
+To generate images for deep learning and general development, both locally and on the cloud.